agenosov/sdn_sandbox/openflow_spec_notes.md

 * _Handshake_: the controller requests switch features, and the switch must reply with *OFPT_FEATURES_REPLY* message.
 The reply contains:
     - *datapath_id* - lower 48-bits are for a MAC address, the upper 16-bits are implementer-defined (for example, it could be VLAN ID to distinguish multiple virtual switch instances on a single physical switch)
-    - the maximum number of packets the switch can buffer (when sending packets to the controller using packet-in messages)
+    - the maximum number of packets the switch can buffer (when sending packets to the controller using *packet-in* messages)
     - number of tables supported by the switch, the type of connection (main or auxiliary)
-    - bitmap which defines the switch capabilities.
+    - bitmap which defines the switch capabilities... the *OFPC_PORT_BLOCKED* bit isn't set => the controller should prevent packet loops.

-* The controller is able to *set and query configuration parameters in the switch*.
-For the OPF v.1.3.5, these parameters include:
+* The controller is able to *set and query configuration parameters in the switch*:
     - bitmap with combination of flags which indicate how IP fragments should be treated by the switch
     - the number of bytes of each packet sent to the controller by the switch pipeline.

+* Flow table of a switch has a *dynamic configuration* which can be controlled with the [*OFPT_TABLE_MOD*](https://www.opennetworking.org/wp-content/uploads/2014/10/openflow-switch-v1.5.1.pdf#paragraph.7.3.4.1) message.

+    Flow table dynamic configuration defines:
+    - if a flow table is authorized to **evict flows** (the OFPTC_EVICTION bit is set => switch can evict flow tables)
+    - if switch must generate **vacancy events** (means that flow table has or hasn't a space for new flows).

+    Parameters for vacancy events can be controlled by specifying the OFPTMPT_VACANCY property (list of properties is a separate field inside a table modification message):
+    - for instance when the remaining space in the flow table decreases to less than a specified threshold, a **vacancy down event must be generated** to the controller (if vacancy down events are *enabled*).

 * For the *flow mod message*:
-    - the *buffer_id* refers to a packet buffered at the switch and sent to the controller by a packet-in message (if the buffer_id is valid, flow-mod removes the corresponding packet from the buffer and processes it through the OpenFlow pipeline after the flow is inserted, starting at the first flow table)
+    - the *buffer_id* refers to a packet buffered at the switch and sent to the controller by a *packet-in* message (if the buffer_id is valid, flow-mod removes the corresponding packet from the buffer and processes it through the OpenFlow pipeline after the flow is inserted, starting at the first flow table)
-    - the *flags* field controls whether the *Send flow removed message* is to be sent by the switch **when flow expires or is deleted**.
+    - the *flags* field could be used to control whether the *Send flow removed message* is to be sent by the switch **when flow expires or is deleted**.

-* The *OFPT_PORT_MOD message* is used by the controller to modify the behavior of the port on the switch - **what behaviour and what for???**
+    - the flags of the flow entry are **not changed on flow modify** (but the *OFPFF_RESET_COUNTS* could be used and switch must honor this flag).
+    - **(match, priority) is an unique identifier of the flow entry in the table**

 * About *meter-modification messages*:
     - the OPF protocol defines some *virtual* meters which can't be associated with flows (for slow datapath, for controller connection)